 Brilliant white beaches lapped by the warm waters of the Indian Ocean provide the perfect places to relax and soak up the busy sightseeing.

-Just south of Zanzibar town are Fuji Beach and Chuini Beach, which both offer facilities for a range of water sports, while to the north there is Mangapwani where the only noise is likely to be the sound of the ocean.
+Just south of Zanzibar town are Fuji Beach and Chuini Beach, which both offer a range of water sports, while to the north there is Mangapwani where the only noise is likely to be the sound of the ocean.
 On the northern tip of the island is Nungwi, where visitors can watch fishermen’s boats being built or swim in the coral lagoons.

-On Zanzibar’s northeast coast are the beaches of Matemwe, Mapenzi, Kiwenga and Uroa, with their wide stretches of uncrowded sands and opportunities to explore the underwater world.
+On Zanzibar’s northeast coast are the beaches of Matemwe, Mapenzi, Kiwenga, and Uroa, with their wide stretches of uncrowded sands and opportunities to explore the underwater world.
 Other well-developed resort areas: Pingwe, Bwejuu and Jambiani are to be found on the south-eastern coast.

-The ocean offers warm clear blue waters, idyllic islands, excellent reefs for snorkelling/SCUBA, fantastic deep-sea fishing, water sports and of course delicious fresh seafood.
+The ocean offers warm clear blue waters, idyllic islands, excellent reefs for snorkeling/SCUBA, fantastic deep-sea fishing, water sports and of course delicious fresh seafood.
 You can also opt to go for an early morning boat ride to swim with the dolphins.

 Other things to do in Zanzibar:

 With over 1,200 years of interesting and culturally diverse history, Stone Town is a unique place that is a must-visit for anyone planning a trip to Zanzibar.
 Walk around and you’ll see shutters hanging off their hinges, paint peeling from the walls and urban decay where there was once extravagant facades.
 But despite the years and years of deterioration, you can’t help but feel this adds to the town’s magical charm.